Bedding Materials Guide: The Best Fabrics for a Cooler, More Comfortable Sleep

 What are the best bedding materials for a restful night’s sleep?

-Why is cotton a popular choice for bed sheets?
+Why is cotton a popular choice?

 What’s the difference between Tencel and bamboo sheets?